lazy-clone/clone-factory/README.md

 ### Record

 A Record is non-verbose POJO.
-It was used before, but now the JCP accepts it as a main pattern and introduce is as new kind of entity on Java Language ([JEP 395](https://openjdk.java.net/jeps/395)).
+It was used before, but now the JCP accepts it as the main pattern and introduce is a new kind of entity on Java Language ([JEP 395](https://openjdk.java.net/jeps/395)).

 ```java
 class Point {